 2. D torques and follows also per principles 15.2 and 18.2.

 B) Once rotation begins and follows as outlined in 3A here, if, and likely, D rotates to direct hit side it is actually impeding the rotation of A. When this happens D is at top of A. All unison motion is diminished to zero.
 A rotates on D. All rotation ABC goes into A's rotation on D, as it BC has indirectly been impeded by D also though A. Depending on position D and A may reach mid-points and go off as a doublet with speed > c.
 Or more likely A rotates all around D, each torqueing and rotating on each others, and then A re-hits BC and rebounds as per principle 18, leaving the other P in space with virtual rotation and it should then probably hit BC And torque to it and form a triplet.
 Else it just rotates in space and BC is left completely motionless.

 C) But if by chance D is on the overtaking side relative to A's rotation when it reached midpoint, it accelerates A to re-rotate back around D. But it can’t as that motion runs into BC.
 This cause their rotation to rotate off of C, moving the end of the arm A away from D so that D's release linear has a amount that re-hits A above midpoint, and off balance some, causing the process of torque and follow, and rotation downward until the Particle D is parallel with BC.
 Then CBAD synchronizes, even though the feedback off B to C to A if necessary, until DCB are aligned.
-That is DABC can re-rotate off of D without rebound because rotation accelerates B at midpoint which rotates back though C and equalizes the system, until all three particles BCD are in line and touching, but unbalanced all on one side from the midpoint to midpoint contact of B to A, for the ensemble ABCD which moves off at c and with a rotational velocity also.
+That is DABC can re-rotate off of D without rebound because rotation accelerates B at midpoint which rotates back though C and equalizes the system, until all three particles BCD are in line and touching, but unbalanced all on one side from the midpoint to midpoint contact of B to A, for the ensemble ABCD which moves off at c (original velocity of 3P) and with a rotational velocity also.